Google Ads strategy for profitable SME growth

 1. Embrace the AI-driven workflow

-Traditional SEO strategies must be adapted for AI search experiences.
-Focus on creating "helpful, reliable, people-first content" that can appear in both traditional search results and AI Overviews.
-This aligns with the evolution of GEO (Generative Engine Optimization).
+Traditional SEO strategies need to be adapted for AI search experiences.
+Focus on creating “helpful, reliable, people-first content” that can appear in both traditional search results and AI Overviews.
+This connects to the evolution of GEO (Generative Engine Optimization).

 Action points: